TomerGalanti/LowRankBias/Readme.md

-# SGD and Weight Decay Provably Induce a Low-Rank Bias in Deep Neural Networks
+# Characterizing the Implicit Bias of Regularized SGD in Rank Minimization

 ## Requirements
 - Python 3.10